User Interface Guide

 Audio Bus

-The audio signal of the instrument module can be sent to any BUS.
-For example, if you want to send it directly to the mixer, you can enable BUS1.
-If you want to process it with an FX module, you can enable FX2.
+The output of an instrument module can be sent to any BUS.
+For example, if you want to send it directly to the mixer, enable BUS1.
+If you want to process it with an FX module, enable FX2.

 FX Patcher